stat545ubc-2023/assignment-b1-Jasleen-Kaur-M/README.md

 2. The Rmd file: Where my code for the entire assignment exists with detailed instructions.
 3. The md file: This is the knit document for you of my rmd file.
 Feel free to go through and look at the outputs.

+This repository also contains some other supported files with R such as the R.proj and DS_Store files, etc

 ## Conclusion 📝

 This project showcases the use of R programming as tool for creating a function that can be used for quick analysis and modeling, with a focus on `cancer_sample` dataset from the `datateachr` package.
 The output can be tested using the `test_that` package.